 When it comes to teaching versus enjoyment at this age use the 70/30 rule.
 70 fun, 30 teaching.

-Kids love seeing their parents join in on the fun and spend some more time with them outside the house so encourage the parents to join in whenever they feel like it.
-Just make sure none of them need some CPR by the end of it!
+Kids love seeing their parents join in on the fun and the parents will appreciate your creativity and inclusion, just make sure none of them need some CPR by the end of it!

 Team building, basic soccer skills and fun are they key things to remember when running soccer drills for kids.
 You need to bring enthusiasm as well so the kids can feed off of it and make it more enjoyable for the both of you.
 Kids love it when somebody can joke around with them so don't forget to have fun with it by messing around with your players a little bit.